NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 9.md

 If this man were not from God, he wouldn't be able to do anything."

 ###### 34
 "You were born entirely in sin," they replied, "and are you trying to teach us?"
-Then they threw him out.Spiritual Blindness
+Then they threw him out.

+### Spiritual Blindness

 ###### 35
 Jesus heard that they had thrown the man out, and when he found him, he asked, **"Do you believe in the Son of Man?"**